khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-in-code.md

 You'll likely see a few uses of this in our codebase but we are phasing this out.
 Please don't do this.
-If you beleive you have a legitamate reason to do this, come and speak to us as this is a gap in our design system that we'll want to fix.
+If you believe you have a legitimate reason to do this, come and speak to us as this is a gap in our design system that we'll want to fix.